Process description at the UWA Node: standard UWA scholarships – open 01/09/2023 for domestic students and international UWA graduates

 - Answer all questions in a well written and formatted style fit for purpose – refrain from copy and paste text from other sources.
 UWA receives hundreds of scholarship applications, if you want yours to stand out, you need to pay attention to detail, treat it like a job application.

 - Attach all requested documentation and provide evidence to support any stated claim in regard to academic awards/prizes, or work experience by providing certificates or letters from employers.

-- Your thesis and/or published works will be read by your potential academic supervisor and a reviewer, therefore make sure it is readable.
+- Your thesis and/or published works will be read by your potential academic supervisor and the PhD selection panel, therefore make sure it is readable.
 If not in English, you may consider providing more than just an abstract in English.

 - Successful scholarship applicants are expected to take up the scholarship, full-time within a few months of the scholarship closing date.
 If you are unable to meet this time commitment, you should consider applying in the next round.
 Note: external/distance, off-campus and part-time enrolments are not permitted for scholarship holders.

 - Read UWA’s advice for applicants to ensure you are eligible for a PhD at UWA